Photo by The Climate Reality Project

 0-4 Points: L&D Beginner

-You know learning is important, and you’ve started to build up your L&D budget.
+You know upskilling is important, and you’ve started to build up your L&D budget.
 You likely have a few corporate learning programs, and maybe a tuition reimbursement program that together amount to about 1-2% of total salaries.
 Your next focus should be on adding professional development programs and ensuring that employees have more choice in their learning.

 5-9 Points: L&D Investor